Quag Keep

-Description
+Plot summary

 Martin, a player in a game of D&D, touches a figurine of a warrior, and is unwillingly transported into the body of Milo Jagon, a warrior in the city of Greyhawk.
 Milo/Martin gradually meets others likewise transported to this world.
 Bound together by forces they do not understand, the players struggle to trust each other.
 Under the compulsion of a geas, everyone is forced to go on a quest.
 They eventually confront the one controlling them, the Gamemaster, and battle with him to regain control of their lives.
 Although they win, they find that they cannot return to "reality", and must remain in Greyhawk.
 Rather than splitting up, they realize they make a good team and decide to continue their adventures together.

 Publication history

 Gary Gygax co-invented the game of Dungeons & Dragons, and formed the company TSR in 1974 to publish the new game.
-Two years later, Gygax invited the popular science fiction/fantasy author Andre Norton to play a session of D&D set within his own home campaign world of Greyhawk.
-(It would be another two years until Gygax published details of this campaign world in the World of Greyhawk Fantasy Game Setting.)
+Two years later, with sales of the game booming, Gygax invited the popular science fiction/fantasy author Andre Norton to play a session of D&D set within his own home campaign world of Greyhawk.
+Gygax later published details of this campaign world in the World of Greyhawk Fantasy Game Setting two years after their session.

-Norton subsequently wrote a novel titled Quag Keep that used concepts from the role-playing game.
-The 222-page hardcover book was published by Athenaeum Press in 1978.
-Just prior to the book's release, it was excerpted in Issue 12 of Dragon (February 1978).
-It was the first novel based on a role-playing game, the first to use the Greyhawk setting and the first to be based on D&D.
+Norton subsequently wrote Quag Keep using concepts from the role-playing game.
+The 222-page hardcover book was published by Atheneum Books in 1978.
+Just prior to the novel's release, it was excerpted in issue 12 of Dragon (February 1978).
+It was the first novel based on a role-playing game, the first to use the Greyhawk setting, and the first to be based on D&D.

 In the early 2000s, Norton and Jean Rabe began to collaborate on a sequel to Quag Keep, but Norton died before the book was completed.
 Rabe subsequently finished Return to Quag Keep, which was published by Tor Books in 2006.